tbrycekelly/UAF-Plankline/Notes/Linux Setup.md

     sudo nano /etc/samba/smb.conf

 Inside the smb.conf file, go to the bottom of the file and add the following (or something similar).
-This will setup a share named _ingest_ which will be writable by everyone (no security) on the network.
+This will setup a share named _data_ which will be writable by everyone (no security) on the network.

-    [ingest]
+    [data]
         comment = Plankline data drive.
-        path = /media/plankline/ingest
+        path = /data
         browsable = yes
         guest ok = yes
         read only = no
         create mask = 0777

-Can do the same for an output directory share.

-    [output]
-        comment = Plankline output drive.
-        path = /media/plankline/data
-        browsable = yes
-        guest ok = yes
-        read only = no
-        create mask = 0777

-Create the directory given above:

-    sudo mkdir -p /media/plankline/ingest
-    sudo chown nobody:nogroup /media/plankline/ingest

 Restart samba to apply the edits.

     sudo systemctl restart smbd.service

-The folder /media/plankline/ingest should now be available as \\plankline-X\ingest from any file manager or as http://plankline-x/ingest from the browser.
+The folder /data should now be available as \\plankline-X\data from any file manager or as http://plankline-X/data from the browser.